 Community Shelters: Which Shelters are Best?

-Community shelters, like the one you see on the Survive-a-Storm Shelters website, holds about 100 people.
+Large community shelters, like the ones you see on the Survive-a-Storm Shelters website, can hold about 100 people.

 Some communities go for mid-sized community shelters that hold 40-50 people.